paradigmdigitalapps/usense/README.md

 This code is uploaded and maintained in GitHub and available only for invited contributors.

-Overview of the applied technology framework:
+Overview of the applied technology framework:<br/>
-- Enviroment: Google Application Engine
+- Enviroment: Google Application Engine<br/>
-- Web application: Webapp2 / Paython2
+- Web application: Webapp2 / Paython2<br/>
-- DB: Google Datastore
+- DB: Google Datastore<br/>
-- Template handling: Jinja2
+- Template handling: Jinja2<br/>
-- Font-end: Bootstrap3, CSS and Javasript
+- Font-end: Bootstrap3, CSS and Javasript<br/>

 The structure of the code is briefly described below.